Javier-Rojas-Orrante/Edu/readme.md

 # Edu

-Textbook GUI reader, but an AI can also read it.
+Textbook GUI reader, but an LLM can also read it.
 All in-context.
 Intended for self-teaching.